ysway/RFC913SimpleFTP/README.md

 ## 2. Run

-> Go to the directory which contains the programs, running in Windows CMD needs to remove "./"
+> Go to the directory which contains the programs; if running in Windows CMD, "./" needs to be removed

 - Server: `./server [port]`
   - *e.g: `./server 5005`*